-- STOP!
-Read the safety information, on the side of heater. - 2.
-Make sure equipment shutoff valve is fully open. - Push in control knob slightly and turn clockwise to the OFF position (see Figure 19). - 4.
-Wait five minutes to clear out any gas.
+- 1. STOP!
+Read the safety information on the side of heater. - Make sure equipment shutoff valve is fully open. - 4.
+Wait five(5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
-If you smell gas.STOP!
+If you smell gas, STOP!
 Follow "B" in the safety information on the side of heater.
-If you can't smell gas, go to the next step. - Push in and turn control knob counterclockwise to PILOT position.
-Press in control knob for five(5) seconds.
+If you don't smell gas, go to the next step.

+Turn control knob counterclockwise to the PILOT position.
+Press in control knob for five(5) seconds. (see Figure 20).

 Note: You may be running this heater for the first time after hooking up to gas supply.
-If so, you may need to press in control knob for 30 seconds.
+If so, the control knob may need to be pressed in for 30 seconds.
 This will allow air to bleed from the gas system.